-It’s now the turn of my second eldest grandson, Oskar, already 14.
-The realisation that he was at “that” age (i.e. ideal for taking on such a trip) only recently hit me, so it was a rapid look into suitable options.
+Late in 2013, I realised it was the turn of my second eldest grandson, Oskar, who had just turned 14.
+So it was a rapid look into suitable options.
 They didn’t have to include motorcycling.
 But they did need to include somewhere different and challenging – culturally, linguistically, historically etc. The Subcontinent fits that bill to perfection.

-The trip has been arranged and prepared for over only the past two months!
+The trip was arranged and prepared for over the next two months!

 Ideally, I would have preferred to undertake the add-ons (Delhi, Agra, Mumbai – and the canals of Kerala) before the bike tour.
-However, Extreme Bike Tours have negotiated with Air India, who recently started direct flights between Australia and India, to package their tours with flights and thus provide a very significant saving to the client.
-This arrangement dictated the earliest we could fly, which was the day before the motorcycle tour starts (it’s currently peak tourism season in India).
-We have flexibility after the tour, so all the add-ons will take place then.
-Except we miss out on the canals of Kerala.
+However, Extreme Bike Tours had negotiated with Air India, who recently started direct flights between Australia and India, to package their tours with flights and thus provide a very significant saving to the client.
+This arrangement dictated the earliest we could fly, which was the day before the motorcycle tour starts.
+We had flexibility after the tour, so all the add-ons took place then.

 Air India’s new flight is on the Boeing 787 – the Dreamliner.
 It’s a non-stop flight of 12½ hours from Sydney to Delhi.
 An international flight in itself would be a great novelty for Oskar.
 A 12½ flight will be something again!

-We spend a night at an airport hotel in Delhi and catch an early morning flight next day from Delhi to Kochi – way down near the southern tip of India.
-After a day there, we start the ride: first westwards into the Western Ghats Mountain Range of tea plantations, rugged and steep valleys, national parks and nature reserves including Tiger Reserves; the along the Deccan Plateau with its remnants of ancient kingdoms and some of the most spectacular temples of India; then back to the coast riding through Goa and staying over at a few beach resorts along the Goan coast.
+We spent a night at an airport hotel in Delhi and caught an early morning flight next day from Delhi to Kochi – way down near the southern tip of India.
+After a day there, we started the ride: first westwards into the Western Ghats Mountain Range of tea plantations, rugged and steep valleys, national parks and nature reserves including tiger Reserves, remnants of ancient kingdoms and some of the most spectacular temples of India; then back to the coast riding through Goa and staying over at a few beach resorts along the Goan coast.

-Oskar and I will then take an overnight train to Mumbai for three days before flying back to Delhi for four days including a day trip to Agra.
+Oskar and I then took an overnight train to Mumbai for three days before flying back to Delhi for four days including a day trip to Agra.

-As I did for Dylan (and for other tours), I have prepared some guides for Oskar.
-My hope is that, at age 14, he will be equipped to absorb and benefit from the enormous wealth of cultural and historical diversity he will encounter.
+As I did for Dylan (and for other tours), I prepared some guides for Oskar.
+My hope was that, at age 14, he will be equipped to absorb and benefit from the enormous wealth of cultural and historical diversity he will encounter.

 Because of the significance of the Mughal architecture and history (constituting the most popular tourist attractions in Delhi and Agra), I have tried to prepare him for the ‘Mughal Experience’ with this effort: The Mughal Empire of India.